(I Can't Get No) Satisfaction: Devo

 American new wave band Devo released their rendition of "(I Can't Get No) Satisfaction" as a single in 1977, initially in a self-produced version on their own label Booji Boy Records.
 The song was re-recorded with Brian Eno as producer for their first album, and that version was also released as a single in 1978, this time by Warner Brothers Records, after it was played for Mick Jagger's approval.
 The band filmed a video for the song that would later feature regularly on MTV, while a performance on SNL gave them a national profile.
 Decades after its release, Steve Huey of AllMusic would write that the cover version "reworks the original's alienation into a spastic freak-out that's nearly unrecognizable".
 This version of the song was featured prominently in the 1995 Martin Scorsese epic crime film Casino.
 Devo's version also featured in Netflix's series Sex Education.

 Devo's version arose from the group's jam sessions, starting with a guitar part from Bob Casale, joined by a drum beat by Alan Myers and a bass part by Gerald Casale.
-At first, the band tried the lyrics to "Paint it Black", switching to "Satisfaction" when it didn't fit the music.
+At first, the band tried the lyrics to "Paint it Black", switching to "Satisfaction" when it did not fit the music.

 The quirky music video for the song and several others from this album received significant airplay on the upstart MTV.
 A notable feature of the video was dancer Craig Allen Rothwell, known as Spazz Attack, whose signature dance move, a forward flip onto his back, drew him significant attention.